Naeempatel010/CS6316-Project/README.md

 ### Decision Tree
 We implimented the Random Forest Model using ssklearn.tree.DecisionTreeClassifier.
 To simulate results, execute each code block in sequential order.
 ### K Means
+To simulate results, execute each code block in sequential order.
 ### Logistic Regression
+To simulate results, execute each code block in sequential order.
 ### SVM
+To simulate results, execute each code block in sequential order.